9 reasons to try the Mediterranean diet

 It may lower your risk of developing depression

-Depression affects roughly 18 percent of U.S. adults at some point in their lives, according to the Centers of Disease Control and Prevention.
+Depression affects just under 17 percent of U.S. adults at some point in their lives, according to the Centers for Disease Control and Prevention (CDC).

-Several factors can increase your risk, including a family history of the condition, a traumatic event, and medical problems or medication.
-Research also suggests a link between diet and depression.
+Several factors can increase your risk of depression, including a family history of the condition, a traumatic or stressful event, big life changes, medical problems, or medication.
+And mounting research also suggests a link between diet and depression.

 It's linked to better sleep quality in older adults